Enstrophy from symmetry: Conclusions

 Our current analysis neglected dissipation, which, in the Galilean case, leads to a non trivial but sign definite change in enstrophy charge over time.
 This fact, together with conservation of energy, is a key ingredient in the argument leading to the inverse energy cascade in turbulent flow (see Appendix \ref{A:nonrel}).
 It is not known whether a relativistic enstrophy current whose divergence is sign (semi-)definite exists.
 In order to study this problem one would start with $J^{\mu}$ in \eqref{E:Je1} (setting, say, $n=1$) and consider $\mathcal{O}(\partial^3)$ corrections to it such that its divergence is sign (semi-)definite up to $\mathcal{O}(\partial^4)$.
 The existence of a relativistic enstrophy current with a sign (semi-)definite divergence may have implications for relativistic turbulence in $2+1$ dimensions.

 In the context of holography, the existence of an enstrophy current for conformal $2+1$ dimensional fluid flow implies its dual manifestation in asymptotically AdS${}_4$ black brane geometries.
 More precisely, as is the case for entropy, one may expect that asymptotically AdS${}_4$ black branes possess a geometric quantity that captures enstrophy conservation in the boundary theory.
 There are several approaches to this problem in the literature \cite{Adams:2013vsa,Eling:2013sna,Green:2013zba} which may serve as an excellent starting point for fully addressing this issue.
+Understanding the role of approximate entrophy conservation in asymptotically AdS${}_4$ black branes may lead to novel insights in holographic turbulence.
+Even more relevant would be to understand whether an approximate enstrophy conservation law arises regardless of the holographic duality.